Do Go On - 207 - The Golden State Killer

 Yeah.

-got to have different buckets.
-Yeah.
 It's what the barefoot investor teaches us.
-Or apparently

-we'd also place warning items around such as like dishes or bottles against doors and
+such as like dishes or bottles against doors and on door handle

-Alright, he would make a noise.
+It would make a noise.

 I once did that in my childhood bedroom when I was about seven.